sitamgithub-MSIT/PeekText/README.md

   - `services/`: This directory contains the code for Reader API calling and cleaning the extracted text.

-    - `content_extractor.py`: This file contains the code for cleaning the extracted text from the web articles.
+    - `content_cleaner.py`: This file contains the code for cleaning the extracted content from the web articles.
-    - `jina_reader.py`: This file contains the code for the Jina AI's Reader API calling.
+    - `crawler.py`: This file contains the code for the Crawl4AI to extract the fit markdown content from the web articles.

   - `logger.py`: This file contains the code for logging during the application's execution.
   - `exception.py`: This file contains the custom exceptions used in the project.